Oscilloscope: X-Y mode

 Most modern oscilloscopes have several inputs for voltages, and thus can be used to plot one varying voltage versus another.
-This is especially useful for graphing I-V curves (current versus voltage characteristics) for components such as diodes, as well as Lissajous patterns.
+This is especially useful for graphing I-V curves (current versus voltage characteristics) for components such as diodes, as well as Lissajous figures.
 Lissajous figures are an example of how an oscilloscope can be used to track phase differences between multiple input signals.
 This is very frequently used in broadcast engineering to plot the left and right stereophonic channels, to ensure that the stereo generator is calibrated properly.
 Historically, stable Lissajous figures were used to show that two sine waves had a relatively simple frequency relationship, a numerically-small ratio.
 They also indicated phase difference between two sine waves of the same frequency.

 The X-Y mode also lets the oscilloscope serve as a vector monitor to display images or user interfaces.
 Many early games, such as Tennis for Two, used an oscilloscope as an output device.

 Complete loss of signal in an X-Y CRT display means that the beam is stationary, striking a small spot.
 This risks burning the phosphor if the brightness is too high.
 Such damage was more common in older scopes as the phosphors previously used burned more easily.
 Some dedicated X-Y displays reduce beam current greatly, or blank the display entirely, if there are no inputs present.